Step 1 - Gather information

 Once you have gathered all the information about your logs that you can reasonably gather, you need to use this information to undertake a risk assessment.
 You can use the template below to do this.
 The template contains the factors that you must consider as part of your risk assessment.

 If you are buying Forest Stewardship Council (FSC) or Programme the Endorsement of Forest Certification (PEFC) (including Australian Forestry Standard (AFS) certified logs, you are not required to undertake a full risk assessment rather you can rely on the certification to address the risk.
 You should maintain copies of delivery dockets (or other suitable information) that demonstrates the logs were derived from certified forest.
 You also need to consider any other information that may indicate that the logs were harvested illegally.

-state specific guideline applies to the place in which the logs are harvested—the guideline sets out information or evidence that can be used to support the legality of the logs (such as certificates, licences or other documents).
+If a state specific guideline applies to the place in which the logs are harvested—the guideline sets out information or evidence that can be used to support the legality of the logs (such as certificates, licences or other documents).

 (low, medium, high)

 1. What is the prevalence of illegal logging in the area in which the logs are harvested?

 *The most important thing to be mindful of when considering this factor is that you know where your logs are being sourced from.
 An indicator that something isn’t right might be that the timber is harvested from a known protected area.

 2. What is the prevalence of illegal harvesting in the area of the species of the logs?